ftsrg/hypernate/README.md

 > [!CAUTION]
 > This key space design means that you must know **both** the `owner` and `assetID` values to access (for example, read or delete) an asset on the ledger.
 > This is not necessarily optimal, we only did this to support partial queries for the asset.
-> The upcoming **query index definition** capability of Hypernate will solve this problem by automatically managing "query-enabling" key spaces separately from primary key definitions.
+> The upcoming **query index definition** capability of Hypernate will solve this problem by automatically managing “query-enabling” key spaces separately from primary key definitions.
 > _So stay tuned for exciting new features!_

 ### CRUD operations